klaudiaZF/sig-security/security-assessment-template.md

 * Credential Storage
 * Logging

+### Changes compared to last Security Assessment

+Mention date of last security assessment (if not already done in the header of the document) and changes to the architecture and security controls since the last assessment.

 ## Threats & Risks
-All identified threats and risks must be reported via **GitHub security advisories** using the *Security* tab in GitHub.
+All identified, exploitable threats and risks must be reported via **GitHub security advisories** using the *Security* tab in GitHub.
 See also SECURITY.md in the root of this repo.
+Links to GitHub security advisories may be added to this document.

+Non-critical threats and findings may be submitted as issues, instead, and should be linked from this document.